Soundtrack with an LLM

 5. Select & Adapt Length

 Once the user picks a track, you can generate an edited version that matches their video duration.
-The Partner API provides Edit Versions endpoints for this (a.k.a. "adapt length").
+The Epidemic Sound API provides Edit Versions endpoints for this (a.k.a. "adapt length").

 POST /v0/tracks/{trackId}/versionsGET /v0/tracks/{trackId}/versions/{jobId}